- ADMISSIONS & AID

 The SIT Study Abroad fee covers all scheduled program expenses during the period of enrollment.
 Students are expected to pay for the following additional expenses: domestic and international airfare to the program’s meeting site; food and lodging prior to arrival at the orientation site on the program start date; baggage insurance; fees for passports, visas, tourist cards, and identification cards; pre-program medical expenses (e.g., inoculations) and prophylactic medicines; travel expenses as part of the Independent Study Project; expenses for student books and supplies, tips, laundry, telephone, fax, and email expenses, postage, gifts, all alcoholic beverages and beverages that are not a customary part of meals, food outside of customary meals provided by the program, and all other such personal expenses.

-Students on our International Honors Programs are expected to pay for all expenses (i.e. meals, accommodation, transport) incurred over the vacation period.
+Students on the International Honors Program are expected to pay for all expenses (i.e. meals, accommodation, transport) incurred over the vacation period.
 IHP fees do include an International Student Identity Card and all required course reading materials.
 Fees, as posted on our Web site, have been established based on all known circumstances at the time of calculation.
 Due to the nature of SIT programs and the global economy, SIT reserves the right to change its fees without notice.
 In the event of a fee increase, students will be provided with a reasonable amount of time prior to the program’s start date and not less than ten (10) days from the date of notice, in which to withdraw.
 In the absence of notice of withdrawal, students will be committed to the program.

 We must receive a nonrefundable confirmation deposit ($400 or $2,500, depending on the program), credited toward the student’s program fee, before a space on a program can be confirmed.
 The deposit may not be transferred to another term.
 Payment of the balance of the program fee is due: July 15 for fall semester programs; December 15 for spring semester programs; May 15 for summer programs.
 Students are expected to pay the program fee according to this schedule.
 If payment is not made on schedule, the student will be withdrawn for nonpayment.
 For enrolled participating students, insurance fees are included in the nonrefundable deposit as soon as a student begins the program.